 From the Golden Gate Bridge to the Bay Bridge, the City of San Francisco is filled with beauty and wonder.
 The distinctive and dynamic city, known for its culture and activism, draws residents from all over the world.

 The Bay Area Rapid Transit (BART) delivers you from the San Francisco International Airport into the heart of the City.
-Historical sites such as Fisherman's Wharf await you, as do new additions such as the 2010 and 2012 World Series Champions, the San Francisco Giants.
+Historical sites such as Fisherman's Wharf await you, as do new additions such as the 2010 and 2012 World Series Champions, the San Francisco Giants and the recent San Francisco 49ers appearance in Super Bowl XLVII.

 A variety of vibrant communities exist throughout the city that comprises California's 12th Congressional District.
 Its neighborhoods are just as distinctive, from downtown to Chinatown, Nob and Russian Hills, the Marina, the Castro, the Richmond, the Fillmore, the Western Addition, Potrero Hill, Pacific Heights, Noe Valley, Haight-Ashbury, the Mission District, South of Market, and Bayview Hunters Point.